notstpa/SmartCaption/THIRD_PARTY_NOTICES.md

   Project: https://github.com/tqdm/tqdm
   License: MPL-2.0 and MIT

-Important redistribution notes
+Redistribution Notes

-- If you redistribute this app, include this file and preserve upstream copyright and license notices.
+- Include this file with public releases of SmartCaption.
-- If you bundle downloaded Whisper model files, also review the model repository license and include any required attribution for those model artifacts.
+- Preserve any required copyright and license notices for bundled dependencies.
-- If your build bundles FFmpeg-linked binaries through PyAV or another package, verify the exact FFmpeg license obligations for that binary distribution.
+- If you redistribute downloaded Whisper model files, review the model license for any additional attribution requirements.
-- This file is a practical notice list, not legal advice.
-For strict compliance, review the exact license text shipped by each dependency version you distribute.
+- If your final build includes FFmpeg-linked binaries, confirm the exact FFmpeg licensing terms that apply to that distribution.